S2K7x/Learn2Hack/Malw4r3s/Rat.md

+> ⚠️ **Disclaimer**: This code is for educational purposes only.
+Use only in a secure, isolated lab environment with proper authorization.
+Unauthorized use or deployment of malware is illegal and unethical.

 # Remote Access Trojan (RAT) Cheat Sheet (For Educational Purposes)

 This cheat sheet details a basic **Python-based Remote Access Trojan (RAT)**.
 A RAT enables a remote attacker to gain control of a compromised machine, providing the ability to execute commands, exfiltrate data, or install additional payloads.